Reclaiming aging

 “Am I a bulb that carries the light, or am I the light of which the bulb is only the vehicle?”

-—Joseph Campbell, mythologist
+— Joseph Campbell, mythologist

-Whether one still has physical abilities, or is limited more to living by example, there are tremendous opportunities to share our wisdom and insight.
+Whether one still has physical abilities or is limited more to living by example, there are tremendous opportunities to share our wisdom and insight.
 Even a person who is bedbound and not long for the world still has a light to shine.
 And for those fortunate enough to realize this while they still have strength and stamina, life in the later years—with all the advantages that come with age—can be extremely focused and fulfilling.

 GRS provides outstanding consultative services.
 We found the support provided to us essential in dealing with my wife's cognitive problem over the years.
 The resources the website provides on as an ongoing aid are also very helpful.